Short Sharp Shocked

-Short Sharp Shocked is the second album by American singer-songwriter Michelle Shocked, released in 1988 by Mercury Records.
+Short Sharp Shocked is the debut studio album by American singer-songwriter Michelle Shocked, released in 1988 by Mercury Records.
 It was remastered and reissued in 2003 as a two-CD set by Shocked's own label, Mighty Sound.

 Artwork

 The title Short Sharp Shocked is a play on the phrase "short, sharp shock".
 The photograph of Shocked that appears on the album cover was taken by Chris Hardy of the San Francisco Examiner at a protest in San Francisco during the 1984 Democratic National Convention.
 The front cover of the 2003 reissue decontextualized the original photograph by closely cropping it to Shocked's face, but the back cover features it in full, with the restraining officer's eyes not obscured by airbrushed-on sunglasses like the front cover of the original Mercury release.

 The title and cover image are similar to those of the 1984 album Short Sharp Shock by the English punk rock band Chaos UK, who would respond by titling their 1989 album The Chipping Sodbury Bonfire Tapes after Shocked's 1986 album The Texas Campfire Tapes.